HavocsCall/Another-Smalltime/README.md

 # SmallTime

-This is a copy of
+This is a copy of [smalltime](https://github.com/unsoluble/smalltime) by unsoluble.
+The main difference is the addition of a third time step.
+Unsoluble gave permission to fork and use the code in https://github.com/unsoluble/smalltime/issues/226.

+Thank you to them for all of the hard work.

 ## Quick Summary